Balinese Model Inka Williams Stuns In New Photos At The Beach

 The first photo of the series, which was captured on film as she shared in her caption, shows the model lying on her stomach on a beach towel as she rocks a thong-cut swimsuit that puts her peachy backside front and center.
 Though it is hard to see clearly, her suit seems to be a dark-color one-piece.

 In all three photos, Inka — whose roots include French and Australian, as The Inquisitr has previously written — is shown in the same pose, as she strikes different facial expressions.
 While in the first one she is shooting a serious gaze at the camera, the second one shows her with her eyes closed and smiling.
 The third photo shows a film with four shots of herself in the same position.
-The black-and-white and grainy quality of the photos give the post a cool vintage-y vibe.
+The black-and-white and grainy quality of the photos give the post a cool vintage vibe.

-Since going live, the post — which Inka shared with her 1.3 million Instagram followers — has garnered more than 21,700 likes in just a couple of hours of being posted, as of the time of this writing.
+As of the time of this writing, the post — which Inka shared with her 1.3 million Instagram followers — has garnered more than 21,700 likes in just a couple of hours of being posted.
 The same short amount of time also brought in nearly 100 comments to the photo, which is bound to rake in a lot more in the coming hours.

-Users of the social media platform who are fans of the young model took to the comments section to praise her beauty and looks, and also to share their thoughts on the aesthetics of the photos.
+Users of the social media platform who are fans of the young model took to the comments section to praise her beauty and looks and also to share their thoughts on the aesthetics of the photos.

 “[Y]ou’re so cute,” one user chimed in, trailing the comment with the pleading face emoji.